The Missing Cross to Purity

 and the ransomed of the Lord shall walk in this way of holiness;

-and they that do return from the way of the world to Zion,
+and those who return from the way of the world to Zion,

 shall walk in this way of holiness with singing and everlasting joy upon their heads.

-And they that walk in this way of holiness, Christ Jesus,
+And those who walk in this way of holiness, Christ Jesus,

 shall obtain joy and gladness; and sorrow and sighing shall flee away.
 Isaiah 35:8-10

-And all that walk in this way of holiness,
+And all who walk in this way of holiness,

 their deaf ear is unstopped, and their blind eye is opened.

-And the lame man here shall leap as a hart,
+And the lame man here shall leap like a deer,

 and the dumb man's tongue shall sing.